reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 ## When to Use and Not to Use Apache Camel

-Here are some reasons we should consider using Apache Camel for our integration requirements:
+As we saw in our examples, we can easily accomplish the above tasks with custom coding instead of using Apache Camel.
+Let us understand some of the situations when we should consider using Apache Camel for our integration requirements:

-1. Integrating Applications: where we need to move data between different protocols and applications (like files, emails, APIs, or web apps).
-2. Pattern-based Integration
-3. Orchestration
+1. Apache Camel with a rich set of compoents will be useful in applications requiring integration with systems over different protocols (like files, APIs, or JMS Queues).
+2. Apache Camel's implementions of Enterprise Integration Patterns is useful to fulfill complex integration requirements with tried and tested solutions for recurring integration scenarios.
+3. Orchestration and choreography in microservices can be defined with Domain Specific Language in Apache Camel routes.
+Routes helps to keep the core business logic decoupled from the communication logic and satisfies one of the key MS principles of SRP.
+4. Apache Camel works very well with Java and Spring applications.
 4. Working with Java Objects (POJOs): Apache Camel is a Java framework, so it is especially good at working with Java objects.
 So if we are working with a file format like XML, JSON that can be de-serialized into a Java object then it will be handled easily by Camel.

-Examples:

-1. Scheduled Jobs like generating a report from a database and send to a set of emails
-2. Read transactions from a message queue, transform each transaction, and store them in database
-3. Orchestration and choreography in microservices
+On the contrary we should prefer avoid custom
+1. If we have simple integration involving calling few APIs
+2. Camel is not known to perform well for data processing
+3. Camel will also not be good for teams lacking in Java skills

 Generally, the best use cases for Camel are where we have a source of data that we want to consume from like incoming messages on a queue, or fetching data from an API and a target, where we want to send the data to.

-## When Not to Use Apache Camel

-1. Few integrations flows
-2. Heavy data transformation like ETL
-3. Non-Java

 ## Conclusion